Set and achieve your biggest goals with coaching

 3. Commitment

 If you find that you lack commitment to your goal, it's time to reassess whether you want to keep striving for the goal or not.
-You can either try to increase your commitment to it by revisiting your values or you can modify the goal or even scrap it altogether.
+You could try to increase your commitment by revisiting your values or you could modify the goal or even scrap it altogether.

 4. Feedback